davidhu2006/cs246e-notes/Notes/problem_16.md

 In general: moves and swaps should be non-throwing.
 Declare them so - will allow more optimized code to run.

-Any function you are sure will never throw or propogate an exception, you should declare `noexcept`.
+Any function you are sure will never throw or propagate an exception, you should declare `noexcept`.

 **Q:** Is `std:swap` `noexcept`?